-The manager thinks that it is important to run your winners, but also to sell when an investment thesis did not play out as anticipated.
+The manager thinks that it is important to run your winners (do not sell just because an investment has done well), but also to sell when an investment thesis did not play out as anticipated.
 Fair value is a moveable target and the potential upside and downside from any position needs to be reassessed regularly.
-The team has a bull, bear and base case for each stock, with a weighted probability to each of these scenarios.
+The team has a bull (optimistic), bear (pessimistic) and base case for each stock, with a weighted probability to each of these scenarios.